 EDD611 Inquiry I Lab 3

-Lab 3 will cover fundamental data management and analysis skills including: how to recode variables, internal consistency measurement via Cronbach's alpha, and computing a new variable.
+Lab 3 covers fundamental data management and analysis skills, including recoding variables, internal consistency with Cronbach's alpha, and computing new variables.

 Before starting your exercises, ensure that your SPSS is open.